 Question 12.
 Consult and interpret your data and your maps.
-Describe in words how the spatiotemporal pizza market changes throughout the day in Carlisle, from lunch, through dinner, and into the late night.
+Describe in words how the spatiotemporal pizza market changes throughout the day in Carlisle, from lunch, through dinner and into the late night.

 Step 7.
-Build URLs to Yelp!
+Build URLs

 This last step has nothing to do with geocoding.
+Rather, it will show you another way to use the field calculator.

-You likely noticed that there's an attribute called "PartialURL" in your pizza shop attribute table; it contains parts of the hyperlinks that can take you to the review site Yelp.com.
+You likely noticed that there's an attribute field called "PartialURL" in your pizza shop attribute table; it contains parts of the hyperlinks that can take you to the review site Yelp.com.
 We can construct complete URLs from the partial URLs by adding the missing pieces of text.
 Start by adding a new text field: URL (text, 70).